icopy-site/awesome/docs/awesome/awesome-nosql-guides.md

 - [NoSQL vs SQL: Demystifying NoSQL Databases (2019)](https://build5nines.com/nosql-vs-sql-demystifying-nosql-databases/) - General overview and examples of NoSQL database schema types, while covering CAP theorem tradeoffs.
 - [Comparing Database Types: How Database Types Evolved to Meet Different Needs](https://www.prisma.io/dataguide/intro/comparing-database-types) - Good overview of databases in general and how NoSQL database types differ and can be useful.
 - [The NoSQL Ecosystem](https://www.aosabook.org/en/nosql.html) - A chapter written by Adam Marcus from "The Architecture of Open Source Applications" book, this chapter is geared more towards systems architects needing to learn more in-depth understanding of how these systems are built.
+- [What is NoSQL - Amazon AWS](https://aws.amazon.com/nosql/) - Great high-level overview of NoSQL databases and how they compare to SQL database technologies and terminologies.
+Serves as landing page for Amazon's AWS services for NoSQL options of key-value (Amazon DynamoDB), document (Amazon DocumentDB), graph (Amazon Neptune), in-memory (Amazon ElastiCache), and search-engine (Amazon Elasticsearch) database.

 ## Data Structures and Modeling